 What is Crohn's disease?

-Crohn's disease is a condition that causes inflammation of the wall of the gut.
+Crohn's disease is a condition that causes inflammation of the wall of the gut (gastrointestinal tract).
 Any part of the gut can be affected.
 This can lead to various symptoms (detailed below).
 Crohn's disease is named after Dr Crohn, the person who first described the disease in the 1930s.

 Understanding the gut

 The gut (gastrointestinal tract) is the long tube that starts at the mouth and ends at the anus.
-When we eat, food passes down the oesophagus (gullet), into the stomach and then into the small intestine.
+When we eat, food passes down the gullet (oesophagus), into the stomach and then into the small intestine.

 The small intestine has three sections - the duodenum, jejunum and ileum.
-The small intestine is where food is digested and absorbed into the bloodstream.
+In the small intestine, food is digested and absorbed into the bloodstream.
 The structure of the gut then changes to become the large intestine (colon and rectum, sometimes called the large bowel).

 The colon absorbs water, and contains food that has not been digested, such as fibre.
-This is passed into the last part of the large intestine, where it is stored as faeces.
-Faeces (motions or stools) are then passed out of the anus into the toilet.
+This is passed into the last part of the large intestine, where it is stored as stools (faeces).
+Faeces are then passed out of the anus into the toilet.

 Who gets Crohn's disease?

 Crohn's disease is diagnosed in about 1 in 10,000 people every year.
-There are about 115,000 people in the UK currently with this disease.
+About 145 in every 100,000 people in the UK have Crohn's disease.
 It can develop at any age but most commonly starts between the ages of 15 and 30.
-It affects women slightly more often than men.
+Crohn's disease is more common in people who smoke.
 If you have a family member with Crohn's disease, you are more likely to develop the condition yourself.
 It is also more common in people who have had their appendix removed, for the first five years after the operation.

 Which part of the gut is affected in Crohn's disease?

-In Crohn's disease, one or more patches of inflammation develop in parts of the gut.
+In Crohn's disease, one or more patches of inflammation develop in parts of the gut (gastrointestinal tract).
 Any part of the gut can be affected.
 However, the most common site for the disease first to start is the last part of the small intestine (the ileum).
 The ileum is affected in about half of cases.
 Other parts of the small intestine and the colon are also commonly affected.
-The mouth, oesophagus and stomach are affected much less commonly.
+The mouth, gullet (oesophagus) and stomach are affected much less commonly.